 Fun Fact: With one more win, HBO would tie NBC and PBS for the most all-time wins in this category.
 The two broadcast networks have 10 wins each, while HBO is stuck at nine — for now.
 (Notably, FX won its only three trophies in just the last five years.)

 Notable Ineligible Series: “Big Little Lies,” “Fargo,” “American Crime Story,” “American Horror Story: Apocalypse”

-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Limited Series (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Limited Series.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the rest of the categories, as well.
 The Creative Arts Emmy Awards will be given out Saturday, September 14 and Sunday, September 15.
 The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, CA on Sunday, September 22.
 Fox is broadcasting the ceremony.

 The State of the Race

 While the two networks with the most nominations — HBO and Netflix — are squaring off for Best Drama and Best Comedy as well, this is the category one needs to win and the other wants to win.
 Towards the latter, HBO is in a prime position to sweep the top three categories.
 With “Game of Thrones” poised to dominate the drama race, and “Veep” and “Barry” as the top comedy contenders, it could just need Limited Series to complete the sweep.
 “Chernobyl” is the surprise nominations leader and one of the buzziest titles on the list.
 On paper, it’s the favorite, and HBO would obviously love to see it take the trophy.